 - (a) Plagiarism Recording Form: The academic raising the case should complete a Plagiarism Recording Form and pass this on to the appropriate Department Support Office along with a copy of the Turnitin report (if applicable) and any other documentary evidence they have collected in support of the case.
 If the student has used another student's assignment (at SOAS or another college), this should be requested through Turnitin.
 Once the essay has been received the tutor should review the source essay to see if there is a case to answer.
-The Casework Team will not obtain evidence on the Department's or student's behalf. - (b) Paperwork and evidence: The Department Support Officer will check the paperwork is complete and contact the academic if further information is required.
-If the Turnitin report is not provided, the Department Support Officer will download a pdf version from Moodle. - (c) Collusion: Where one student has been accused of copying from another, both students should be investigated, and two Plagiarism Recording Forms will need to be completed.
-Turnitin matches assignments against each other in the order they were submitted to Turnitin so it cannot ascertain which one of the students copied the other. - (d) Deadlines: Cases of academic misconduct must be reported by the Department within 21 calendar days of the assignment submission date.
+The Registry will not obtain evidence on the Department's or student's behalf. - (b) Paperwork and evidence: The Department Support Officer will check the paperwork is complete and contact the academic if further information is required.
+If the Turnitin report is not provided, the Department Support Officer will download a pdf version from Moodle. - (c) Collusion: Where one student has been accused of copying from another, both students should be investigated and two Plagiarism Recording Forms will need to be completed.
+Turnitin matches assignments against each other in the order they were submitted to Turnitin so it cannot ascertain which one of the students copied the other.